Jeep Liberty Insurance Rates

 Premium estimates for type of coverage:

-Prices include $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates include averaging for all U.S. states and for all Liberty models.
+Prices include $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
+Rates include averaging for all 50 states and Liberty models.

 Insurance Price Range by Risk and Coverage

-For a driver around age 40, insurance rates for a Jeep Liberty range from the cheapest price of $522 for just liability insurance to the much higher price of $2,016 for a driver that may need high-risk insurance.
+For the average driver, insurance rates for a Jeep Liberty go from the low end price of $522 for just the minimum liability insurance to a high rate of $2,016 for a driver who requires high-risk insurance.

 Insurance Price Range by Location

-Living in a larger city has a large influence on insurance rates.
-Areas with sparse population are statistically proven to have more infrequent collision claims than larger metro areas.
-The example below illustrates the difference between rural and urban areas on auto insurance rates.
+Living in a larger city has a large influence on car insurance rates.
+Areas with sparse population are statistically proven to have lower incidents of physical damage claims than larger metro areas.

-These rate differences demonstrate why everyone should get quotes for a specific zip code and their own driving history, rather than using price averages.
+These rate differences illustrate why all drivers should get quotes for a specific zip code, rather than using price averages.

 Use the form below to get customized rates for your location.